cleary/ansible-tidalcycles/README.md

 Common Tidal-related modifications to the SuperCollider `startup.scd` are also supported, see `vars/all.yml` below

 ## NOTE: if you are upgrading from Tidal <= 1.8.1
-`tidal 1.9.0` (and later) brings some big changes in the cabal package handling, requiring `cabal >= 3.0.0.0` and a different install command.
+`tidal 1.9.0` (and later) brings some big changes in the cabal package handling, working best with `cabal >= 3.0.0.0` and a different install command.

 ***You need to*** move/delete `~/.ghc` and `~/.cabal` directories, ie completely reset your haskell package environment.